 Dr. Wes’ Reminders about Romance:

 1. The purpose of young relationships is to find out whom you don’t belong with.

 Love requires a good search, trial and error, and a fair measure of heartbreak.
 In fact, if you’re interested, we have rules for breaking up too.

 2. You’re only really ready to date when you don’t need to have a relationship to be happy.

+While there’s no definitive age to start dating, teens should be sure to internalize this idea first.
 Never let yourself stay with anyone you have to be with.
 Relationships require authentic choice, not dependency.
 We call this “differentiation.”
 It’s a word you’ll want teens to learn and use, and it begins at home with parents who are able to put aside their own longings to focus on who and what their teen wants to be.